CarInsurance.com Insights

 The cities with the most expensive car insurance rates are located in Michigan and Louisiana.
 This is no coincidence — the factors driving up premiums are tied to a state’s laws and local conditions.

-In Michigan, cities like Hamtramck and Detroit have some of the highest rates in the nation, primarily because of a no-fault insurance system that has mandated unlimited personal injury protection coverage and high rates of uninsured drivers and vehicle theft.
+In Michigan, cities like Hamtramck and Detroit have some of the highest rates in the nation, primarily due to a no-fault insurance system that has mandated unlimited personal injury protection coverage, as well as high rates of uninsured drivers and vehicle theft.

 Cities in Louisiana, particularly in the New Orleans metropolitan area, like Harvey, Terrytown and Marrero, are seeing premiums inflated by a high risk of natural disasters like hurricanes, significant urban congestion and a high rate of lawsuits.